daenney/daenney.github.io/_posts/2018-10-27-ldap-server-setup.md

 when experimenting with creating the DIT layout and to test ACL changes before I ship those to the production instances.
 This can be especially important as some ACL changes can (and will) lock you out of the system if you get them wrong.
-There'll be a separate article on ACLs in this series.
+There'll be a [separate article on ACLs](/2018/10/27/ldap-writing-testing-acls) in this series.

+Before we get to ACLs we'll take a look at [how to secure the directory service](/2018/10/27/ldap-secure).